deepbeepmeep/Cosmos1GP/README.md

 python3 gradio_server_v2w.py --use-te
 ```

 Try to use prompts that are a few hundreds characters long as short prompts do not seem to produce great videos.
 You may get some assistance from a large language model.
+It is also unclear yet if rendering resolutions other than 1280x720 can give good results.

 Please note that currently only the *xformers* attention works with the Video2World model, although it is not clear if it follows properly the prompt.
 It is why I recommend to use the Transformer Engine if you can.